 - Back-vintage verticals have begun appearing at auction, with full 6-vintage sets fetching $8,500–$10,000, depending on provenance

-Promontory’s outlook in 2025 is increasingly favorable as global awareness grows.
-Its combination of modern branding, First Growth pedigree, and restrained release strategy has created a cult-like following among serious collectors and sommeliers.
+Promontory’s outlook heading into 2026 is increasingly favorable as global awareness grows.
+Its combination of modern branding, First Growth pedigree through the Harlan family, and restrained release strategy has created a cult-like following among serious collectors and sommeliers.
+This is the kind of wine that rewards early positioning.

 - Tight distribution and direct-to-client release structure